fineanmol/plant-tree/README.md

-🌱 Updated on Fri, 28 Mar 2025 20:31:45 GMT
+🌿 Updated on Sun, 30 Mar 2025 20:26:01 GMT

-> "The best error message is the one that never shows up."
+> "Code is like humor.
+When you have to explain it, it's bad."